databio/uniwig/README.md

 # Uniwig

-Given a set of bed files, we want to produce 2 [BigWig](http://genome.ucsc.edu/goldenPath/help/bigWig.html) files: one track of the start coordinates, one track of the end coordinates, and one track for core coordinates.
+Given a set of bed files, we want to produce 3 [BigWig](http://genome.ucsc.edu/goldenPath/help/bigWig.html) output files: one track of the start coordinates, one track of the end coordinates, and one track for core coordinates.

 ## Prerequisites